 Populations in Sudan are enduring war crimes and crimes against humanity due to an armed confrontation between the Sudanese military and paramilitary forces.
 Non-Arab communities in Darfur are at risk of genocide as result of ethnically motivated killings.

 On 15 April 2023 violent clashes broke out between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF).
-In their fight to preserve and expand control, both parties have perpetrated indiscriminate and deliberate attacks against civilians and civilian objects, often with rocket shells, bombardments and heavy artillery, that amount to war crimes and crimes against humanity.
-The Armed Conflict Location & Event Data Project has recorded over 6,050 violent events targeting civilians since the war began.
+In their fight to preserve and expand control, both parties have perpetrated indiscriminate and deliberate attacks against civilians and civilian objects, often with rocket shells, bombardments and heavy artillery, including in densely populated areas.
 The widespread use of sexual violence, including rape, sexual assault, exploitation and sexual slavery, has been reported.
+The UN Human Rights Council-mandated Fact-Finding Mission has concluded that the SAF and RSF, and their allied militias, are responsible for large-scale violations of human rights and International Humanitarian Law (IHL), many of which amount to war crimes and/or crimes against humanity.
+According to the World Health Organization, more than 20,000 people have been killed.

-The RSF have utilized the conflict to launch a systematic campaign of ethnic cleansing and large-scale attacks targeting non-Arab communities, particularly the Massalit.
-Dozens of cities, towns and villages have been fully or partially destroyed across Darfur.
-The UN Security Council (UNSC)-mandated Panel of Experts estimates that between 10,000 and 15,000 civilians were killed by the RSF and allied militia in El Geneina from April to June 2023 alone.
-Mass graves have been identified in El Geneina and Misterei, West Darfur.
+The RSF have utilized the conflict to launch a systematic campaign of ethnic cleansing and large-scale attacks targeting non-Arab communities.
+RSF forces have expanded their control over almost all of Darfur, and dozens of cities, towns and villages have been fully or partially destroyed.
+The UN Security Council (UNSC)-mandated Panel of Experts estimates that the RSF and allied militia killed between 10,000 and 15,000 civilians in El Geneina from April to June 2023 alone.
+El Fasher, the capital of North Darfur, remains the only area not under the control of the RSF.
+However, the city has been besieged for nearly seven months, significantly increasing the risk of mass atrocities.

-Access to food, medical care and other essential services has been severely disrupted and restricted while targeted attacks and the looting of humanitarian supplies have left civilians without access to lifesaving support.
-The conflict has triggered the world’s largest hunger crisis, with 25.6 million people – over half the population – facing acute hunger.
-During August the Integrated Food Security Phase Classification Famine Review Committee determined that famine is ongoing in the Zamzam displacement camp in North Darfur and similar conditions are likely present in other displacement sites in the El Fasher area.
-During February the SAF was accused of prohibiting and obstructing cross-border humanitarian aid and assistance to RSF-controlled areas.
-According to the UN Office for the Coordination of Humanitarian Affairs, over 7.7 million people have been internally displaced and an additional 2 million have fled to neighboring countries since April 2023.
+The ongoing conflict has severely restricted access to lifesaving aid and essential services due to targeted attacks and looting of humanitarian supplies.
+The conflict has triggered the world’s largest hunger crisis, with 25.6 million people facing acute hunger.
+During August the Integrated Food Security Phase Classification Famine Review Committee determined that famine is ongoing in the Zamzam displacement camp in North Darfur, with similar conditions likely present in other sites around El Fasher.
+The International Organization for Migration reports that over 13 million people have been displaced, including 2.3 million who have fled to neighboring countries.

 Sudan has undergone significant political changes since former President Omar al-Bashir was overthrown after country-wide protests in 2019.
 Leadership was handed over to a joint civilian-military transitional Sovereign Council until the military – under the leadership of General Abdel Fattah al-Burhan and supported by Mohamed Hamdan “Hemedti” Dagalo – seized power on 25 October 2021.
 The latest conflict was initially sparked by mounting tensions between General Burhan, commander of the SAF, and General Hemedti, commander of the RSF, regarding the integration of the RSF into Sudan’s regular forces as part of a political agreement aiming to establish a new transitional civilian authority.